jonodrew/uol-msc-cyber/CYM020 - Security management and governance/CYM020 week 03.md

 >It might be appropriate to treat a risk, even if it is within tolerance, when that risk is relatively unknown or if there is an element of uncertainty about the threats.
 For example, if the threat is unknown or poorly understood - suppose an insider whose capabilities could vary quite significantly .
 Alternatively, it might be the case that the context of the vulnerability is not well understood - for example, if there is a poor understanding of the extent to which a software library is incorporated across the business.

 ## Lesson 4: [[risk treatment]]
+>[!question] Consider the case where a risk has been shared via an insurance policy.
+What can the organisation do if the insurance company ceases operation?
+>
+>This would require a reassessment of the risk.
+With the insurance company bankrupt and therefore unable to offer compensation if the risk is realised, the risk is essentially untreated.
+New treatments may need to be applied.
+>
+>Additionally, for me this raises the following question: who owns the risk of the risk-sharer going bankrupt, and what treatment can be applied to this *other* than acceptance?
+Can it be mitigated through re-insurance?